 Catalini: There is substantial hype around blockchain and cryptocurrencies.
 As often happens when a breakthrough technology is on the horizon and uncertainty about its use cases is high, it becomes tempting to overstate its benefits and ignore the fact that technological change takes time to unfold and often requires entire ecosystems to adapt.
 Architectural changes in how value is created and appropriated within a given market do not happen overnight.
 They will generate resistance from regulators, who are trying to assess the risks the new technology involves, and from incumbents, who are worried about new entrants cannibalizing their revenue models.

-In this phase, you often see strong polarization in opinions: On one side, you have detractors who highlight the current limitations of the technology (e.g., the fact that bitcoin can only process a small number of transactions per second or that bitcoin mining is highly concentrated in China) and use them to support their view that nothing will change.
-On the other side, you have the utopians who believe that the technology on its own can solve all of the problems of our financial system.
-The truth, of course, is somewhere in the middle.
+In this phase, you often see strong polarization in opinions: On one side, you have detractors who highlight the current limitations of the technology (for example, the fact that bitcoin can process only a small number of transactions per second or that bitcoin mining is highly concentrated in China) and use them to support their view that nothing will change.